mdries-zs/findproxyforurl/Deployment/WPAD_Deployment.md

   <summary>Lunix DHCP</summary>

 1. Edit the DHCP configuration file (usually */etc/dhcp/dhcpd.conf*).
-2. Edit and paste the following into the file:*option local-pac-server code 252 = text;option local-pac-server “http://wpad.example.com:80/wpad.dat”;*The first declaration must go in the global section of the configuration file.
+2. Edit and paste the following into the file:  <br>&nbsp;&nbsp;&nbsp;&nbsp;option local-pac-server code 252 = text;option local-pac-server “http://wpad.example.com:80/wpad.dat”;  <br>&nbsp;&nbsp;&nbsp;&nbsp;<br>The first declaration must go in the global section of the configuration file.
 3. Restart the DHCP server.

 </details>

 # DNS Server

-The DNS server should be [configured](insertlink) to serve an A record for the host **wpad**.
+The DNS server should be configured to serve an A record for the host **wpad**.
 <details>
   <summary>Windows 2003 DNS</summary>